moth-quantum/quantum-audio/README.md

 ```

 > [!Tip]
 > The circuit depth can grow complex for a long array of samples which is the case with Digital Audio.
 It is optimal to represent short length of samples per Circuit.
-The functions provided in `Tools/stream.py` facilitate processing of Long Audio Files in chunks.
-Examples of the usage are presented in the [Demo Notebook](DEMO.ipynb) and `Scripts`.
+The functions provided in `tools/stream.py` facilitate processing of Long Audio Files in chunks.
+Examples of the usage can be found in the [Demo Notebook](DEMO.ipynb) and `scripts` provided in this repository.

 ### Running on Simulator